thwolter/riskgpt/guidelines.md

 RiskGPT follows these code style conventions:

-1. **Formatting**: Code is formatted using Ruff with a line length of 88 characters.
+1. **Formatting**: Code is formatted using both Ruff and Black with a line length of 88 characters.

 2. **Linting**: Ruff is used for linting with import sorting enabled.

 3. **Type Checking**: All code should be type-annotated and checked with mypy.

 4. **Pre-commit Hooks**: The following checks run automatically on commit:
+   - Ruff for linting
-   - Ruff for linting and formatting
+   - Ruff for formatting
    - Mypy for type checking

 ## Testing Guidelines